Literacy & Communication and Maths Strategy

 For early learning services

-The strategy’s common practice model will guide teaching and learning that is appropriate to different stages and phases of learning, so it will include separate, distinct components (such as Kowhiti Whakapae) for early learning that are within the bicultural, inclusive and holistic framework of Te Whāriki.
-Support will be available through Te Whāriki Online(external link).
+The Strategy’s Common Practice Model will guide teaching and learning that is appropriate to different stages and phases of learning.
+It will include separate, distinct components (such as Kōwhiti Whakapae) for early learning that are within the bicultural, inclusive, and holistic framework of Te Whāriki.
+Support will be available through Te Whāriki Online(external link)

 For Primary teachers and leaders

 The strategy confirms and aligns with the overall direction we are already putting in place through the refresh of The New Zealand Curriculum (NZC).

 A lot of the actions in the Action Plans will help you to work more effectively with the refreshed NZC, with a range of updated and new supports signalled in the Strategy.
 Some of these improvements to our supports are already underway, such as the Early Literacy Approach(external link)

 The Strategy will introduce the Common Practice Model, developed in collaboration with the education community.
 ‘Common’ in this case does not mean creating a one-size-fits all approach.
 It is about creating greater national consistency around the quality of practice, by providing clear and practical guidance alongside a range of resources, tools and professional learning.